How To Make The Best Cheese Board

-How To Make The Best Cheese Board – Learn my TIPS and tricks to create the BEST cheese board!!
+How to Make the Best Meat and Cheese Board — Learn my TIPS and tricks to create the BEST meat and cheese board!!
 From brie to prosciutto and everything in between, this board has it ALL!
 It’ll be a major hit at your next party!!

 I can easily make a meal from a cheese board and am extremely happy and content.
 I’ve done it at least a few thousand times.
 The photos in this post showcase two different boards I made for different events.

-There are a zillion ways to make a cheese board and the sky is practically the limit about what to include.
+There are a zillion ways to make a meat and cheese board, and the sky is practically the limit about what to include.
 There’s no rule book.
 What I’m sharing here are some my favorite items and my general arranging strategy.

 If you have cheese you love, go for it.
-I try to do two kinds of French brie, one semi-soft and/or goat cheese, and one or two different hard cheeses.
+As a rule of thumb, I try to do two kinds of French brie, one semi-soft and/or goat cheese, and one or two different hard cheeses.

 I find that people gravitate toward brie at my parties.
-That may just be my friends and guests (major brie fiends) but I can have a myriad of other cheeses out but the brie is always the first to go.
+That may just be my friends and guests (major brie fiends), but I can have a myriad of other cheeses out and the brie is always the first to go.
 Because of this I always include two different kinds of French brie.

 If you enjoy goat cheese with more of a funk, Humbolt Fog is a winner, although pricey at $26 a pound in my area.

 Semi-Soft / Hard Cheeses

 Port Salut is a semi-soft cheese that’s creamy, mild-flavored, the bright orange rind is edible and eye-catching, and people always seem to enjoy this cheese.
 If you have guests (or kids) who don’t like ‘strong cheeses,’ this is a good one to include.